Anony0110/ReScaL/README.md

 > Augmenting Scaling Laws with Residual Learning for LLM Pretraining Performance Prediction

 ## Abstract
 > The computational cost of pretraining Large Language Models (LLMs) at modern scales makes it essential to predict pretraining outcomes (validation loss on held-out data) before committing to expensive full-scale pretraining.
 Scaling laws enable extrapolation from small-scale pilots but miss feature-dependent variations, while purely data-driven methods require substantial training data and extrapolate unreliably beyond observed regimes.
-To address this dual limitation, we propose \methodname{} (\underline{Re}sidual-augmented \underline{Sca}ling \underline{L}aws), a hybrid method that partially fits and ensembles multiple scaling laws on minimal pilot runs; learns ML-predicted residual corrections to capture feature-dependent variations that scaling laws miss; and dynamically combines scaling-law extrapolation with residual corrections to leverage the strengths of both approaches.
-Through experiments on 52 pairs of pretraining datasets and budget sizes, we show that \methodname{} is ranked~1st in 42/52 cases (81\%) with the best average rank of 1.21, and attains up to 5.7$\times$ lower MAPE than the strongest counterpart.
-Ablations show that removing each design can degrade accuracy by up to 4.3$\times$, while sensitivity analysis confirms our hyperparameter choice as a robust operating point.
+To address this dual limitation, we propose ReScaL (Residual-augmented Scaling Laws), a hybrid method that partially fits and ensembles multiple scaling laws on minimal pilot runs; learns ML-predicted residual corrections to capture feature-dependent variations that scaling laws miss; and dynamically combines scaling-law extrapolation with residual corrections to leverage the strengths of both approaches.
+Through experiments on 52 pairs of pretraining datasets and budget sizes, we show that ReScaL is ranked 1st in 42/52 cases (81\%) with the best average rank of 1.21, and attains up to 5.7× lower MAPE than the strongest counterpart.
+Ablations show that removing each design can degrade accuracy by up to 4.3×, while sensitivity analysis confirms our hyperparameter choice as a robust operating point.

 This repository contains the **key codes**, **full data used**, and the **raw experiment results** for the paper.